jupozuelo/Software-Engineering/System_Design/System_Design.md

 *   Sara can cancel the bath at any time before she arrives home or before the bath is ready.
 A timer shows how much time is left until the bath preparation is complete.

-*  When the process is finished, communication for the M5Stack will push a notification to the web app screen followed by a notification sound as well.
+*  When the process is finished, communication from the M5Stack will push a notification to the web app screen followed by a notification sound as well.

 *  Sara can arrive home and enjoy her Bubble experience, created especially for people who are extremely busy and dedicated to their work.